cpyburn/DirectX12-DXR-RTX-Tutorials-3/README.md

-These tutorials were put on hold while I work on another project, sorry.
+These tutorials are on hold while I work on another project, sorry if you are trying to follow them.
 I will get back to these as soon as I get some free time.

 These tutorials pick up where [DirectX12-DXR-RTX-Tutorials-2](https://github.com/cpyburn/DirectX12-DXR-RTX-Tutorials-2) left off.